The Robot Frame System

 reference frame (centered at(0, 0, 0)

-in the robot’s coordinate system).However, an arm with an attached camera might generate additional information about the poses of other objects with respect to references frames on the robot.
+in the machine’s coordinate system).However, an arm with an attached camera might generate additional information about the poses of other objects with respect to references frames on the machine.

 world